Navy Nagar: Schools

-Additionally, there is a school, Kendriya Vidyalaya No 3, located at R.C.
-Church (St. Joseph RC Church).

 Transport

 The area is well connected by the public transport of B.E.S.T buses.
 Bus No 3 serves routes between Navy Nagar and JIJAMATA UDYAN.
 Bus No 11LTD serves routes between Navy Nagar and BANDRA COLONY BUS STATION.
 Bus No 125 serves routes between Navy Nagar and WORLI VILLAGE.
 Bus No 137 starts and ends at Navy Nagar.
 The nearest railway stations to the area are Churchgate Station and the Chhatrapati Shivaji Terminus Station.